Combatting The Rise of Nuclear Verdicts in the Transportation Industry

 An Increase in Crashes Involving Large Trucks

-Large trucks are characterized by NHTSA as both commercial and non-commercial trucks with a gross vehicle weight greater than 10,000 pounds.
+Large trucks are characterized by the National Highway Traffic Safety Administration (NHTSA) as both commercial and non-commercial trucks with a gross vehicle weight greater than 10,000 pounds.

 In 2021, fatalities in crashes involving large trucks rose 13%.
 This was the highest number of fatalities since 2005 and the largest annual percentage increase in the Fatality Analysis Reporting System’s history.

-This paired with an overall rise in driver risk across the nation is inevitably increasing a company driver’s chances of being involved in a crash and expensive claim.
+This, paired with ongoing concerns surrounding overall driver risk across the nation, is inevitably increasing a company driver’s chances of being involved in a crash and an expensive claim.

 The Rise in Nuclear Verdicts for Trucking